vsrinivas/fuchsia/build_system.md

 ./buildtools/ninja -C out/debug-aarch64
 ```

-You can configure the set of modules that `gen.py` uses with the `--modules`
+You can configure the set of packages that `gen.py` uses with the `--packages`
 argument.
 After running `gen.py` once, you can do incremental builds using
 `ninja`.